Bjorklundsamm/measurabl.ta/README.md

 npm install
 ```
 #### Starting the Developer.ENV
-- Run the following commands to initialize your instance(currently configured to localhost:3003):
+- Run the following commands to initialize your instance(currently configured to process.env.PORT || localhost:3000):
 ```sh
 npm start
 ```